aflin/rampart/docs/source/rampart-server.rst

       public", if not set or set ``true``.
 If set ``false``, no header is sent.

+    * ``compressFiles``: A :green:`Boolean` or :green:`Array`.
+Whether to
+      use gzip compression for files served from the filesystem.
+Default is ``false``.
+If an :green:`Array`. is given, it is a list of file extension which will be compressed.
+If ``true`` - the following default :green:`Array` of extensions will be used:
+      ``["html", "css", "js", "xml", ""json""]``.

+      Note that compressed files will be cached in a directory named ".gzipcache/" in the directory in which the files are located.

+    * ``compressScripts``:  A :green:`Boolean`.
+Whether to compress the output from scripts by default.
+If not set, the default is ``false``.
+      This can be overridden in the return value from a script using the key ``compress`` set to a :green:`Boolean` or a compression level (1-10).
+      See the last example in `The Return Object`_ below.

+    * ``compressLevel``: A :green:`Number`.
+The default level of compression used for files and scripts.
+Must be an integer between 1 and 10.
+The default, if not specified, is ``1``.

+    * ``compressMinSize``: A :green:`Number`.
+The minimum size in bytes any file or script output must be in order for the content to be compressed.
+The default, if not specified, is ``1000``.

     * ``mimeMap``: An :green:`Object`, additions or changes to the standart extension to mime mappings.
 Normally, if, e.g., ``return { "m4v": mymovie };`` is set as `The Return Object`_ to a mapped function, the header